Professor-Seal/GP_Learning_Journal/README.md

 I had another bug where the projectiles weren't spawning.
 I relisedn that the function I had written to spawn the projectiles wasn't being called so to fix this I put the shootAtPlayer function inside the Update function so it can be called.

 However, the game still didn't spawn the projectiles.
-I managed to fix this problem by creating an If statement in the Updcate function.
+I managed to fix this problem by creating an If statement in the Update function.
 But this created a new issue where the enemy moves along the negative Z axis.
+This problem was fixed when I added movement to the projectile but this created its own bug.

+The bug was when the enemy shot the projectile at the player, the enemy rotated on its x, y and z axis.